-The entrepreneurs and property owners of Damrak, around Dam Square, Rokin, Kalverstraat and Nieuwendijk have joined up to promote their streets and squares under the name of 'Paleiskwartier' (Palace Quarter).
-This neighbourhood is characterised by imposing buildings such as the Royal Palace, the Beurs van Berlage, the Bijenkorf department store, famous squares such as Dam Square, Beursplein, Rokin and Muntplein and a rich history.
+The entrepreneurs of the Damrak, around Dam square, the Rokin, the Kalverstraat and the Nieuwendijk have joined forces and choose to promote their neighborhood under one name: the Paleiskwartier (Palace Quarter).
+This neighborhood is characterized by impressive buildings such as the Palace on Dam Square, the Beurs van Berlage, the Bijenkorf departement store, famous squares such as Dam square and the Beursplein and has a rich history.

 Damrak and Beursplein

-Damrak is the bustling entrance to the city centre, and therefore the first impression you get of the city seen from Amsterdam Central Station.
-This street was the part of the Amstel river in between Dam Square and the IJ river.
-Nowadays, the street is characterised by large flagshipstores, various hotels and eateries and of course the relatively new North/South subway line.
-The recently renewed Beursplein, on both sides flanked by the imposing buildings of the Beurs van Berlage and the Bijenkorf, has become a square of mondial stature.
-The sunny terrace of Bistro Berlage is irresistable for a cosy drink, lunch or dinner and also Sherlocked, a mystique escape room, has its entrance on this square.Visit the website of Damrak and Beursplein.
+The Damrak, the bustling entrance to the city centre and also the first impression of the city from Central Station, was until 1845 the part of the Amstel between the Dam and the IJ.
+Today this street is characterized by large flagship stores, various hotels and eateries and of course the North/South subway line.
+The recently renovated Beursplein, flanked on both sides by the imposing buildings of the Beurs van Berlage and the Bijenkorf, has become a square with global allure.
+The sunny terrace of Bistro Berlage cannot be resisted for a drink, lunch or dinner.

-This street, which is an extension of Kalverstraat, formed together with Kalverstraat the dike on the western bank of the Amstel river, in other words the Rokin-Damrak water.
-According to archaeological research, houses that were not intended for agricultural purposes were built here as early as 1225.
-Nowadays the Nieuwendijk, which is situated in between Dam Square and Amsterdam Central Station, and which crosses Nieuwezijds Voorburgwal/Martelaarsgracht after the bend, is a well-visited shopping street.
-The street accommodates the beautiful passage towards the Beurs of Berlage on Damrak, and many specialty stores mainly focuses on day-trippers and tourists, like Dille en Kamille, Van de Linde, Tip de Bruin and the Vreng.
+This street, which is an extension of the Kalverstraat, formed, together with the Kalverstraat, the dike on the western bank of the Amstel or also called the Rokin-Damrak water.
+According to archaeological research, houses that were not intended for agricultural purposes already arose here around 1225.
+The Nieuwendijk, located between Dam square and the Central Station and which crosses the Nieuwezijds Voorburgwal/Martelaarsgracht after the bend, is now a well-known shopping street.
+The street has the beautiful Beurspassage to the Damrak and many shops aimed at day visitors and tourists, such as Dille and Kamille, Van de Linde, Tip de Bruin and the Vreng.